rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

 Reverse DNS
 '''''''''''
-For each cloud server you create, you can assign a reverse DNS record.
+For each cloud server that you create, you can assign a reverse DNS record.
-A reverse DNS record, also known as a PTR record, is used to assist in the resolution of a specific IP to a fully-qualified domain name (FQDN) such as **mail.example.com**.
+A reverse DNS record, also known as a PTR record, is used to assist in the resolution of a specific IP address to a fully-qualified domain name (FQDN) such as **mail.example.com**.

-When you enter a domain name into your browser, the DNS system finds the IP address of the server the domain is associated with.
+When you enter a domain name in your browser, the DNS system finds the IP address of the server with which the domain is associated.

 A reverse DNS lookup works in the opposite direction.
 It establishes